manudol/rnaligner/README.md

 ### 2. We need to detail the data that will be used.
  - id: the unique identifier of the sequence.
-    - Note that the id is not really useful in this demonstration, since we only have one sequence deal with.
-The id wil become more useful when dealing with multiple RNA sequences.
+    - Note that the id is not really useful in this demonstration, since we only have one sequence to deal with.
+The id will become more useful when dealing with multiple RNA sequences.

  - seq: the RNA sequence used to predict the folded 2d structure